Unit Inspection Report Form

 First, thanks for giving your location, since that makes a difference.
 I’m in Virginia, so I don’t know Iowa law, but I can tell you about some issues this will likely cause.
 I know you’ve been told, in one answer, to read the lease.
 Not too helpful an answer is it?
 Let me try to give you more and after that, yes, I’ll suggest reading the lease, but at least I can give you some context so when you read it, you’ll know what you’re dealing with and what to look for.Generally a landlord will use a lease that says that all tenants are “joint and severally responsible” for paying rent.
 What that means is if you have, say, 3 people on a lease, and two move out, leaving you, and you can’t afford the rent, and they’re out of touch, then you’re still expected to pay the rent.
 The landlord doesn’t care who pays the rent as long as he gets the full amount.
 The “joint and severally” part means that if there are problems, any one of you or all of you have to pay the rent.
 So if all three of you moved out and left the place empty, if he found one of you, he could sue that one person for the full amount.In other words, if there are three tenants, legally, in most cases, they don’t see it as each owes 1/3 of the rent.
 Each one owes it all and as long as it’s paid in full, things are okay, but if the rent is not paid, any one the landlord can find and sue can be sued for the whole thing.It’s important to understand this concept, that’s why I spent 2 paragraphs on it.
 Yes, it may be illegal to do that in Iowa, but I seriously doubt it.Now, if you move out, fine.
 Generally you can do that, but your name is still on the lease and that means you’re still responsible for the rent being paid each month.
 So if the person still living there doesn’t pay rent, or doesn’t pay all of it, you can still be sued for unpaid rent.
 True, likely, the landlord will go after the person still living there, but if that person can’t pay, they’ll likely come after you next.
 (And don’t you think if the person left knows where you are and can get them to sue you instead of them, they’ll do that?)Again, this could be illegal in Iowa, but I seriously doubt it.
 It’s also possible your lease does not say you’re “joint and severally” responsible - or it could say it with different words.Think of it this way: You own a house and want to rent it out to make money.
 Wouldn’t you use a lease that makes sure if the tenants disappear, you can sue whichever one (or ones) you can find to get the money?
 Do you care which one pays the rent they owe you as long as it’s paid?Now, what you can do is approach the landlord and see if they’ll agree to a new lease that is only between them and the remaining roommate/tenant.
 Some will do that, some won’t.
 (Again, imagine it’s you - if you have a lease that says 2 or 3 people are responsible for paying the rent, would you give that up for one that says only one person has to pay it?
 Then if you didn’t get rent, you can only go after that one person to get the rent.
 Many landlords would prefer to keep all parties on the lease - it means they’re more likely to get that rent check each month.)So now it’s time to reread your lease.
 Does it say anything to indicate all tenants or just one can be held responsible?
 Does it say anything about the conditions under which the lease can be changed before it expires?
 Does it say anything about if one party can exit the lease and leave the others responsible for it?Look for those things.
 I know leases are no fun to read, but I’ve given you as much as I can and from here you’ll need to either hire a lawyer to review the lease and tell you what is going on or you’re going to have to read the lease and figure it out.

-Related searches to apartment audit inspection
+Related searches to apartment condition form

 Create this form in 5 minutes!